petomer-codes/petomer-website/posts/phd-application-process.md

 * If you are in the early stages of publications, describe the project and your role.
 * Include coursework information in the education section -- for me, the education section was my biggest strength with no peer-reviewed publications out and no MS, so this might change depending on the student.
 * Use active language to describe responsibilities.
+### Personal Statement
+The personal statement is probably the most important part of your application -- which is a good thing!
+You have an opportunity to talk about _who you are_ and _why you want to get a PhD_.
+However, it is most definitely a lot of pressure. \
+Schools have different prompts for what they want you to talk about, but the overall message should be the same:
+* Who you are and why it has led you to pursue a PhD.
+* Why will you be a successful candidate in a PhD program.
+* Why the school in question is the right fit for your PhD studies.
+To write my first draft of the statement, I based it on one school's prompt to not get so overwhelmed.
+I felt that if I could nail down the three questions above, it would be easier to write the statement for the other schools. \
+After finalizing a draft of this initial statement through agonizing read-throughs and edits from my mentors, I then went school by school to make personalized statements for each of them.
+This meant a lot of copy and pasting the sections about me from the original statement (the reasons I'm pursuing a PhD stayed the same), but the paragraphs about each school shifted.
+I made sure to highlight why I am applying to the school and how it connects with my long-term goals.
+For my final paragraph, I tried to place myself in the department by naming faculty who have research of interest. /
+A basic outline of my statement looked like this (reminder: this is what I found that worked best conveyed myself to schools, and it may not work best for everyone):
+1. Introduction: Who I am, how I became interested in biostatistics, and my overall reason for pursuing a PhD.
+2. First paragraph: Why the school/program?
+I would frequently mention the connections to local institutions here, because that was important to me.
+3. Second paragraph: Why I am a good fit for the school -- more details about who I am as a biostatistician.
+4. Third + fourth paragraph: Specific research projects that I have completed, using active language.
+5.